Class ZCL_LLM_CALL_LOGGER

 - Activation controlled by

-configuration - User-specific logging using wildcard/exact match filters
+ZLLM_SYSTEMconfiguration - User-specific logging using wildcard/exact match filters

 - Automatic population of technical fields (timestamp/user) via database defaults